moody/Waffle/README.md

 - **`alignSelf`** — Overrides the parent's `align` for this node specifically.
 Requires this node's own cross-axis dimension if not `"STRETCH"`.
 No effect on the root, nothing above it to align it within.
 Can also be toggled after the fact with `SetAlignSelf()`.
 - **`justify`** — How this node distributes leftover main-axis space among its own children, if it has any: `"START"` (default), `"CENTER"`, `"END"`, `"SPACE_BETWEEN"`, `"SPACE_AROUND"`, or `"SPACE_EVENLY"`.
 Only matters when none of those children have a positive `grow` share.
 Can also be toggled after the fact with `SetJustify()`.
 - **`grow`** — This node's own share of its parent's leftover main-axis space, relative to its equally-flexible siblings.
 Defaults to `1`.
 No effect on a node with its own explicit main-axis `width`/`height`, or on the root.
 Can also be toggled after the fact with `SetGrow()`.
+- **`shrink`** — This node's own share of its parent's main-axis deficit, when its siblings' own sizes don't all fit, weighted by this value times this node's own main-axis size, not the value alone.
+Defaults to `1`.
+No effect on a flexible node (nothing stated to reduce), or on the root.
+Can also be toggled after the fact with `SetShrink()`.
 - **`minWidth`** / **`maxWidth`** — A floor/ceiling on this node's own `width`: its flexible main-axis share, if `width` is main; a `STRETCH`-ed cross-axis size, if cross.
 No effect on an explicit `width`, `"AUTO"`, or non-`STRETCH` alignment.
 Errors if `minWidth` is greater than `maxWidth`.
 Can also be toggled after the fact with `SetMinWidth()`/`SetMaxWidth()`.
 - **`minHeight`** / **`maxHeight`** — Same as `minWidth`/`maxWidth`, for `height`.
 Can also be toggled after the fact with `SetMinHeight()`/`SetMaxHeight()`.
 - **`wrap`** — Overflowing children start a new line instead of continuing past the main axis size.
 Each line gets its own cross-size (a max over its own children) and stacks after the previous one, `gap` between lines too.
 Default `false`.
 Can also be toggled after the fact with `SetWrap()`.